jrsewell400/neos/README.md

 With your Partner, identify the different responsibilities that exist in each file.

 - Does this adhere to SRP?
+  * Neither near_earth_object.rb and start.rb appear to adhere to SRP.  the neo.rb file has code that's handling many different things in a single method, and, in start.rb's case, there are no methods but the code is all chunked together in one file.

 - How would you utilize encapsulation and abstraction to refactor this code?
+  * Based on the definitions of encapsulation and abstraction, I think both concepts would apply to the start.rb file, and abstraction would be appropriate for the neo.rb file.
+Start.rb needs to be encapsulated in a class, and then the actions being taken should be broken into individual methods.

 - What tools/strategies could you utilize to make this code adhere to SRP?
+  * As mentioned, using encapsulation and abstraction to clean up the code and adhere to SRP.

 ---